The-Conweb-Organization/.github/profile/README.md

 <h1>The Conweb Organization</h1>
-<h2>Showcase for web and tech related blog articles and and projects. </h2>
+<h2>Showcase for web and tech related blog articles and projects. </h2>